KnpLabs/KnpGaufretteBundle/README.markdown

 ```

 ### Example 2
-We define the protocl as data and all filesystem will be saved
+We define the protocol as data and all filesystem will be saved
 ``` yaml
 # app/config/config.yml
 knp_gaufrette: